 1: Trusted Third Party identity

-2: STA identity
+2: Issuer identity

+3: Hashed identity

-3 to 255: Reserved
+4 to 255: Reserved

-When using a trusted third party for authentication, the semantics of the FILS Identity depend on the ID type as well as the namespace used by the Trusted Third Party to identify itself and entities with which it has a trusted relationship; they are therefore outsidethe scope of this standard.
-When authenticating without a trusted third party, the ID type subfield shall be 2 (STA identity) for both the STA and AP, and the contents of the FILS Identity field shall be an X.500 distinguished name (DN) that identifies either a certified or a raw public key.
+When using a key shared by a trusted third party for authentication, the semantics of the FILS Identity depend on the ID type as well as the namespace used by the Trusted Third Party to identify itself and entities with which it has a trusted relationship; they are therefore outsidethe scope of this standard.
+When authenticating without a trusted third party, the ID type subfield shall be either :2 (Issueridentity)indicating the X.500 distinguished name (DN) of the issuer of a certified public key; or 3 (Hashed identity) indicating the hash of a raw public key.

 Instruct the editor to modify section 8.4.2.189 as indicated: